yanxx297/fast-pokeemu/README.md

 them with bug reports.

 Fast PokeEMU is free software.
-You may redistribute and/or modify it under the terms of the GNU General Public License (GPL) version 3 as published by the Free Software Foundation.
-This is the intersection of the licenses of KEmuFuzzer (GPL 3) and FuzzBALL (GPL 2+).
+You may redistribute and/or modify it under the terms of the GNU General Public License (GPL) as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+Not coincidentally, this is the intersection of the licenses of KEmuFuzzer (GPL 3+) and FuzzBALL (GPL 2+).
 This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program, in the